 The Board oversees creation both of the Maryland Longitudinal Data System and its Center.

 The Maryland Longitudinal Data System contains education and workforce data on each individual student in the State.
 To determine how students are performing and to what extent they are prepared for higher education and the workforce, the System manages and analyzes this data.
-The System is to be established jointly by the State Department of Education, the Department of Labor, Licensing, and Regulation, the Maryland Higher Education Commission, the University System of Maryland, Morgan State University, and St. Mary's College of Maryland.
+The System is to be established jointly by the State Department of Education, the Maryland Department of Labor, the Maryland Higher Education Commission, the University System of Maryland, Morgan State University, and St. Mary's College of Maryland.

 The Maryland Longitudinal Data System Center oversees operation of the Maryland Longitudinal Data System to maintain the data warehouse, ensure the security and privacy of student and workforce data, conduct research, and fulfill information and data requests.